ndeviant/may/README.md

 - stick component approach to the development of sites
   - SCSS-file of a component is imported to `src/styles/main.scss` file, JS-file is imported to `src/js/main.js`
 - from all SCSS files, only `main.scss` is compiled.
 Other style files are imported into it
-- pages located in the folder `src/pages`
+- pages located in the folder `src/views/pages`
   - each page (including the main page) inherits the `src/views/layouts/default.htm` template
   - main page: `src/views/pages/index.htm`
+  - all pages should be at the root of `pages` directory: `src/views/pages/blog/index.htm` – not allowed
-- fonts are in `src/fonts` folder, use `ttf`, `woff` and `woof2` formats
+- fonts are in `public/assets/fonts` folder, use `ttf`, `woff` and `woof2` formats
 - images are in the folder `src/images`
   - the image for generating favicons should be `src/images/favicon.[your extension]`, and have a size of at least `100px x 100px`.
-Favicons will be generated to `src/images/favicons`, for better performance better to disable `favs` task, after you generated your favicons.
+Favicons will be generated to `public/assets/images/favicons`, for better performance better to disable `favs` task, after you generated your favicons.
-  - icons from `src/images/svg` folder are collected in one svg sprite at `src/images/sprite.svg`.
+  - icons from `src/images/svg` folder are collected in one svg sprite at `public/assets/images/sprite.svg`.
   - pictures that are not part of the design, and will later be loaded from the CMS put in the folder `src/media`.
 Ex: post images, product pictures.
 - all third-party libraries are installing in the `node_modules` folder
   - to install another, use `npm install [package_name]` command